imbus/testbench-requirement-service/docs/testbench-integration.md

 ---
 # TestBench Integration

-This page explains how to connect TestBench to the running Testbench Requirement Service.
+This page explains how to connect TestBench to the running TestBench Requirement Service.

 ---